djpie123/Buttube/README.md

  ```

 ## get started
-Here is how to get startes
+Here is how to get started
 ```js
 const {buttube} = require('buttube')
 const client = new Discord.Client();